junglesta/junglestar/src/content/design/open-source-technology.md

 ---
 title: Open source technology
-subtile: We pick the best and smartest.
+subtitle: We pick the best and smartest.
 image:
 src: open-source-technology.svg
 alt: "Overwelmed?"
 tags:
   - design
 ---

 We make use of the best and newest Open Source technologies and services: